Remove Exchange Online PowerShell to Reduce Attack Surface

 Here’s some code that does the job using cmdlets from the Microsoft Graph PowerShell SDK and Exchange Online management module:

-On a side note, the RemotePowerShellEnabled parameter for the Set-User cmdlet is an old name.
-Microsoft is removing remote PowerShell from Exchange Online but the parameter continues to govern user access to Exchange PowerShell.
+On a side note, the old parameter for disabling PowerShell access was RemotePowerShellEnabled.
+The new parameter that you should use is EXOModuleEnabled.
+Microsoft is removing remote PowerShell from Exchange Online but the EXOModuleEnabled parameter continues to govern user access to Exchange PowerShell.

 Automating a Process for New Mailboxes